Posted: Mon Apr 07, 2008 10:42 am Post subject: Whats an insurance trust?

 Hmmmmm, how do you say.... confiscatory.

-You guys have given a great explaination of the insurance trust, I had never even heard of the term before reading this post.
-Seems like something that you should definately know if you are going to purchase life insurance.
+You guys have given a great explanation of the life insurance trust, I had never even heard of the term before reading this post.
+Seems like something that you should definitely know if you are going to purchase life insurance.
 Do agents usually come out and advise on this topic when doing a policy for the first time, or is this something that you should typically ask about?
 I have never heard the term before is why I ask?

 An individual person would have to have an estate in excess of $2 million in 2008 or $3.5 million in 2009 before the estate tax comes into play.